yoavne26-hub/cognitive-performance-regression-analysis/README.md

 <img src="screenshots/part2/qq_plot.jpg" width="560">

-The Q-Q plot compares standardized residuals to a theoretical normal distribution.
+The Q-Q plot compares standardized residuals with a theoretical normal distribution.
-Some deviations from the diagonal line indicate departures from perfect normality.
+While many residuals follow the expected linear pattern, deviations are visible in the tails.

+These deviations are partially explained by the bounded nature of **Cognitive_Score**.
+Because the model may occasionally produce predictions outside the feasible range, the resulting large residuals contribute to heavier tails in the residual distribution.

 ---